CALL For Nominations

 • 2017: Stanford University Professor Fei-Fei Li, University of Massachusetts at Amherst’s Laura Haas, Callisto CEO and founder Jessica Ladd, and Neo’s Claire Shorall.
 More info >

-Nominations are closed.
+Nominations are open.
 To receive updates, join our mailing list

 General Timeline: